peter88213/paeon/docs/template/aeon2moon.md

 ### Instructions for use:

+### Intended usage

+Unzip the Python script and create a shortcut on the desktop.
+- If you drag an *.aeonzip* file onto it and drop it, the event start moon phases are added or updated.

+### Command line usage

+Alternatively, you can

+- launch the program on the command line passing the *.aeonzip* file as an argument, or
+- launch the program via a batch file.

-usage: aeon2moon.py [-h] Sourcefile
+usage: `aeon2moon.py [-h] Sourcefile`

 positional arguments:
-  Sourcefile  The path of the .aeonzip file.
+  `Sourcefile`  The path of the .aeonzip file.

 optional arguments:
-  -h, --help  show this help message and exit
+  `-h, --help`  show this help message and exit

 Moon phase = Phase day (0 to 29, where 0=new moon, 15=full etc.)